NielsLiisberg/Python-FastAPI-demo/readme.md

 yum install unixODBC-devel
 ```

 It also requires the ODBC driver.
-Unfortunately you can
+For new TR's it is in @ibmi-base.
+But for older
-pull that directly from the IBM i yum repo - (as we speak - this might change)
+TR's - Unfortunately you can not pull that directly from the IBM i yum repo:

 You have to:
 1) Download the zip file where you get ACS